Fashion Design MS

 Jackie Kilmartin, MS (Philadelphia University) Program Director, Graduation Fasion Design.
 Associate Teaching Professor.
 Manager, Fashion Knit Lab, Owner/designer Lillian Jackson Textiles, textile design and engineering, Shima Seiki Knitwear Specialist

 Hyun-Ah Kim, BS (Drexel University).
-Adjunct Professor.
+Adjunct Instructor.
 Owner/Designer HannaleeDesign, Fashion Illustration, CAD, Flat patternmaking and Draping, Couture Techniques

 Kathi Martin, MSIS (Drexel University) Associate Director of the Graduate Program in Fashion Design.
 Professor.
 Fashion and textile designer; textile artist; CAD and 3D garment simulation, best practices online databases and graphic interfaces for fashion and historic costume, virtual characters for fashion design.